christianalfoni/christianalfoni.github.io/_posts/2014-08-15-react-js-workflow.md

 So my first challenge was to solve the JSX transformation on the fly.
 Looking at the [React JS guide](http://facebook.github.io/react/docs/getting-started.html) I quickly figured out that the only thing I needed was to include an extra script tag in my HTML.
 It solves my problem, but it is not what I am looking for.
 The extra script tag is not something you want to put in production, so I would need to pre-transform my files containing JSX.

 ### Second try
 As the **React JS guide** states, you can install the **react-tools** globally and use a command line tool to watch files and convert them.
 It solves my problem, but it transforms each individual file and puts it in a different folder.
 This will create a messy project structure.
-At this point I thought maybe I was focusing on the wrong problem, I decided to look at some module pattern tools, maybe they have some plugins to convert the JSX for me.
+I needed to change my strategy!
+I decided to look at some module tools instead, they would have to support the transformation of JSX anyways.

 ### Third try
 Having quite a bit of experience with **requirejs** I thought that would be a good bet, but it became more complex than I initially thought.
 A great job has been done on this plugin: [jsx-requirejs-plugin]('https://github.com/philix/jsx-requirejs-plugin'), but you get extra dependenices like the "text" plugin for requirejs and you have to use a modified version of the "JSXTransformer", that does not feel good.
 There was also an issue with bundling the whole project on each file change, it was too slow.